tutorbookapp/tutorbook/pages/api/README.md

      Firestore profile documents (where a tutor is defined as an `attendee` whose `roles` include `tutor`).
 4. Deletes the old `request` documents.
-5. Creates a new `appt` document containing the request body in each of the `attendee`'s Firestore `appts` subcollection.
+5. Creates a new `match` document containing the request body in each of the `attendee`'s Firestore `matches` subcollection.
 6. Updates each `attendee`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
-7. Sends each of the `appt`'s `attendee`'s an email containing instructions for how to access their Bramble virtual-tutoring room.
+7. Sends each of the `match`'s `attendee`'s an email containing instructions for how to access their Bramble virtual-tutoring room.

 ##### Response